wp-plugins/flickr-shortcode-importer/readme.txt

 * Remove first [flickr] from post content
 * a tag class like 'lightbox'

+= Prevent =
+* Duplicates - difficult to assign guid and recall for later use

 = Handle [flickrset] =
 * [flickrset id="72157626986038277" thumbnail="small" photos="" overlay="true" size="large"]